The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Ingredients:

-- 1/4 cup pumpkin puree (not pie filling)
+- 1/4 cup pumpkin puree (pure pumpkin, not pie mix)

 Instructions:

-- Pour into ice cube trays or silicone molds
+- Pour into ice cube trays or cute molds

 Final Thoughts on Choosing the Perfect Pet Treats